 Location: Pulau Bontosua, Indonesia

 Goal: Determine the impact of a large-scale coral reef restoration project on fisheries catch, the fish value chain, social dynamics, and food security using a mixed-methods eco-anthropological approach.

-Significance: Research outputs from this work will contribute to the growing interest in the feasibility of coral reef restoration for improving livelihoods and food security in small island communities.
+Significance: Research outputs from this work will contribute to the growing interest in the feasibility of coral reef restoration for improving livelihoods and wellbeing in small remote island communities.

-Background: Destructive fishing practices have severely damaged coral reef systems throughout Indonesia.
-Not only do these methods kill fish and other organisms, but the blasts also destroy coral skeletons and prevent new coral recruits from building a reef.
-The consequences for coral reef fisheries are dramatic, leading to changes in relationships within communities that are dependent on reefs for food security and livelihood.
-Coral restoration may provide one way to rehabilitate the reef system and positively influence fisheries, and enhance local fish value-chains but there is doubt as to the social and ecological scalability of such approaches.
+Background: Destructive fishing practices and climate change have severely damaged coral reef systems throughout Indonesia.
+Not only do these stressors kill fish and other organisms, but they also destroy coral skeletons and prevent new coral recruits from building a reef.
+The consequences for coral reef fisheries are potentially dramatic, leading to changes in relationships within communities that are dependent on reefs for food security and livelihood.
+Coral restoration may provide one way to rehabilitate the reef system, positively influence fisheries, and enhance local fish value-chains but there is doubt as to the social and ecological scalability of such approaches.
 Using a mixed-methods interdisciplinary approach to studying the social-ecological response of small-island communities is the only way to understand the complexities of such ecosystem restoration.

 Funding: Mars Sustainable Solutions, US Agency for International Development (USAID)